Succinct Permutation Graphs: Semi-Distributed Graph Representations

 \begin{proof} The label $\ell(v)$ consists of the pair of $(v, \pi^{-1}(v))$, \ie, the $x$- and $y$-coordinate in the grid representation of $G$.
 All remaining data structures from \wref{sec:data-structures} occupy $\Oh(n)$ bits of space.
 As discussed above, for the listed operations access to $\pi^{-1}$ is only needed for the queried vertices. \end{proof}

+\begin{remark}[Who stores the labels] Note that in our succinct data structures, we identify vertices with the (left-to-right) ranks of the upper endpoints of their chords in the permutation diagram.
+That means that the user of our data structure is willing to let (the construction algorithm of) our succinct data structure decide how to label vertices, and vertices are henceforth referred to using these labels.
+In a (semi-)distributed representation, we have to assign \emph{and store} a unique label for each vertex, because queries are computed only from the \emph{labels} of the vertices (and potentially $\mathcal D$).
+The semi-distributed scheme derived from our succinct representation therefore takes up a total of $\sim 2n \lg n$ bits. \end{remark}

-This $\langle 2\lg n, O(n)\rangle$ scheme beats the lower bound for distance labelings in label length and overall space; it thus gives an novel trade-off beyond the fully distributed and fully centralized representations.
-In particular, it shows that access to global storage, even a fairly limited amount, is inherently more powerful than a pure labeling scheme.
+This $\langle 2\lg n, O(n)\rangle$ scheme circumvents the lower bound for distance labelings in label length and overall space; it thus gives a novel trade-off beyond the fully distributed and fully centralized representations.
+In particular, it shows that access to global storage, even a fairly limited amount, is inherently more powerful than a fully-distributed labeling scheme.